Empire Records: Legacy

 It became an Internet meme among the film's fans with #RexManningDay as a recurring trending hashtag on Twitter.
 GIFs commemorating the event show Embry's character bounding down the stairs from the store's loft, declaring "Not on Rex Manning Day!!"

+Philadelphia's indie artist-run South Street Art Mart hosts an annual Rex Manning Day Block Party each year in April, where Empire Records and 90s fans alike take over the city block in front of the store with free live music, vendors, costumes and a life-size Rex Manning cutout.

+The Prince Charles Cinema in Leicester Square, London screens the film on "Rex Manning Day" (April 8th) every year.

 In the film, a sign by the cash register shows the logo for the Richard Linklater 1993 film Dazed and Confused.
 The Richard Linklater 2003 film, School of Rock later references Empire Records.

 Musical adaptation

 It was announced on April 6, 2018, that a musical adaptation of the movie was aiming for Broadway in 2020.
 The announcement stated that the show would be produced by Bill Weiner; would have music and lyrics by Zoe Sarnak and its book written by Carol Heikkinen, but was put on hold due to the COVID-19 pandemic.
 On December 7, 2021, it was announced that a table reading of the musical would be held at Roundabout Studios in New York City, directed by Trip Cullman with a cast featuring Kathryn Gallagher, Drew Gehling and Rebecca Naomi Jones, among others.
 On March 7, 2024, it was announced that the musical would have its world premiere at the McCarter Theatre Center in Princeton, New Jersey, set to run from September 6 - October 6.